 B.A., University of Perugia, Italy, 1986; M.A., University of Rome, 1998; M.A., University of Pennsylvania, 2001; Ph.D., 2006.

 Professor Marini-Maio completed her Ph.D. at the University of Pennsylvania, specializing in Italian cinema.
 She is the Editor of the international online journal gender/sexuality/italy.
-Her main fields of research are film studies, Italian cinema, and theater, particularly the intersections between politics, cultural representations, the narrative mode, and collective memory.
+Her main fields of research are film studies, Italian cinema, and theater, particularly the intersections between politics, gender, cultural representations, popular culture, the narrative mode, and collective memory.
 Her monograph on the representation of left-wing terrorism in Italian film and theatre is near to completion.
 She is currently working on a book on Silvio Berlusconi in the cinema and doing research on the "decamerotici," a series of movies inspired by Boccaccio's Decameron produced in Italy in the 1970s.
 She has published articles on Italian cinema and theatre, Italian teaching pedagogy, and technology-enhanced language learning.
 In this areas, she has also co-edited the scholarly volumes "Set the Stage!
 Teaching Italian through Theater" (Yale University Press, 2009) and "Dramatic Interactions" (Cambridge Scholars, 2011).
-At Dickinson, she is sharing with her students her passion for film, theater, and music.
+At Dickinson, she is sharing with her students her passion for film and theater.